Tips for Moving to Great Britain from Ireland // Getting Proof of Name, Address and Photo ID

 If you are renting an apartment / flat, you need to pay council tax.
 Everyone does.
 Sometimes your landlord with include this in your rent.
 Also, if you are in full time education, you do not need to pay Council Tax.
 (Don’t take my word for it – double check this).
 Council Tax is paid to your local council and pays for things like refuse collections, street lighting and libraries.
 You can get some info here.

 If there are a few of you sharing a house / apartment, make sure that each of you are named on the council tax.
 It’s another proof that you are living in Great Britain.
 Plus, you don’t want to get landed with a bill if everyone else moves out.
 Keep the names updated.

 If you’re Irish, you can vote in Great Britain if you’re resident here.
 You need to get your National Insurance number before you can do that.
 But please do vote and vote well.

 A Citizen Card is an identification card recognised by the British Government.
 Think of these equivalent of a Garda Age Card.
-You can get that in a few days and it costs £25 for a 2 day turnaround.
+You can get that in a few days and it costs £30 for a 2 day turnaround.
 A five day turnaround will cost £15.
 (You can also apply for replacement cards if you lose it.

 You can apply for a Citizen Card using a referee who knows you and any of the following:

 You can also a referee who doesn’t know you as long as you have